-The Commonwealth failed to file an event notice in October, 2013 when the Moody's rating on outstanding junior-lien GANs was upgraded from Aa2 to Aa1.
-The Commonwealth also failed to file event notices in March, 2014 when the Standard & Poor's rating on certain insured special obligation bonds payable from the Convention Center Fund was upgraded from A to AA-, in June 2017 when such rating was lowered to A, and in December, 2017 when the insurer asked that the rating be withdrawn.
+The Commonwealth failed to file event notices in June 2017 when the S&P Global Ratings rating on certain insured special obligation bonds payable from the Convention Center Fund was lowered from AA- to A and in December, 2017 when the insurer asked that the rating on such bonds be withdrawn.
 The Commonwealth has filed notices of all such rating changes with respect to the bonds that are currently outstanding.